Warburg Pincus

-Warburg Pincus LLC is an American multinational private equity firm, headquartered in New York City, with offices in the United States, Europe, Brazil, China, Southeast Asia and India.
-Warburg has been a private equity investor since 1966 and is one of the oldest in the world.
-As of June 2025, the company had over $87 billion in assets under management and invests in a range of sectors including retail, industrial manufacturing, energy, financial services, health care, technology, media, and real estate.
-Warburg Pincus is a growth investor.
-Warburg Pincus has raised 21 private equity funds which have invested over $100 billion in over 1,000 companies in 40 countries.
+Warburg Pincus LLC is an American multinational private equity firm based in New York City, with offices in the United States, Europe, Brazil, China, Japan, the Middle East, Southeast Asia and India.
+One of the oldest in the world, it has been a private equity investor since 1966.

+As of March 2026, the company had over $100 billion in assets under management and invests in a range of sectors including retail, industrial manufacturing, energy, financial services, health care, technology, media, and real estate.
+A growth investor, Warburg Pincus has raised 22 private equity funds, two real estate funds and one capital solutions fund, which have invested over $130 billion in more than 1,100 companies across 45 countries.

 In June 2024, Warburg Pincus was ranked ninth in Private Equity International's PEI 300 ranking of the largest private equity firms in the world.

 History

 Founding and early history

 In 1939, Eric Warburg of the Warburg banking family founded a company under the name E.M.
 Warburg & Co.
 Its first address was 52 William Street, New York, the Kuhn Loeb building.
 Throughout the early post-war period, the firm was a small office of 20 employees.
 In 1966, E.M.
 Warburg merged with Lionel I. Pincus & Co, forming a new company that eventually became known as E.M.
 Warburg, Pincus & Co.
 In 1965, when Eric Warburg retired to Germany, control was handed to Lionel Pincus, a partner in the Ladenburg Thalmann investment bank, and the working language of the office switched from German to English.

-In 1967, Andres Fernandez Coronil, a former partner at Lazard Freres, joined Pincus to build the firm.
+In 1967, John Vogelstein, a former partner at Lazard Freres, joined Pincus to build the firm.
 Together they developed a strategy of investing in diversified companies of various sizes rather than focusing on start-ups.
 Pincus was the founder and chairman while Vogelstein was vice chairman and then president.
 Pincus and Vogelstein ran the company until 2002, when they stepped down and appointed Charles Kaye and Joseph P. Landy as co-presidents.
 Pincus died in 2009.

 Warburg Pincus began investing in Europe in 1983 and opened its first office in Asia in 1994.
 It has invested more than $5 billion in Europe; more than $3 billion in India and more than $3.3 billion in China.
-The firm is headquartered in New York and has offices in Beijing, Berlin, Hong Kong, Houston, London, Mumbai, San Francisco, São Paulo, Shanghai and Singapore, with administrative offices in Amsterdam, Luxembourg and Mauritius.
+The firm is headquartered in New York and has offices in Beijing, Berlin, Hong Kong, Houston, London, the Middle East, Mumbai, San Francisco, São Paulo, Shanghai, Singapore and Tokyo, with administrative offices in Amsterdam, Luxembourg and Mauritius.

-The firm is structured as a global partnership led by Chairman, Timothy Geithner, CEO, Charles R. "Chip" Kaye, and President, Jeffrey Perlman.
+The firm is structured as a global partnership led by chief executive officer Jeffrey Perlman, who was promoted from president to CEO in 2024.
+Charles R. "Chip" Kaye, who was CEO for 22 years, transitioned to co-chairman alongside Timothy Geithner.

 Initial public offerings

-More than 140 Warburg Pincus companies have listed on exchanges, raising approximately $30 billion in public markets.
-In each of these IPOs, the firm was the principal financial investor in the portfolio company.
-The companies have listed on 13 exchanges, including at least 30 IPOs outside the U.S. In August 2010, a six-year partnership between management and Warburg Pincus led to MEG Energy's successful IPO.
+As of July 2025, its portfolio companies had completed more than 190 initial public offerings on more than 24 exchanges.
+In August 2010, a six-year partnership between management and Warburg Pincus led to MEG Energy's successful IPO.